nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 4.2.4.
 Hiding sensitive data

-Toggle the visibility of FinBook by clicking on the `open eye` or `closed eye` icon on the top right of the application.
+Toggles the visibility of FinBook by clicking on the `open eye` or `closed eye` icon on the top right of the application.

 * If the icon is an `open eye` FinBook displays all client data.
   ![Shown](images/Ui_shown.png)